suit-wg/suit-mti/draft-ietf-suit-mti.md

 While most profile attributes are self-explanatory, the status field warrants a brief explanation.
 This field can take one of three values: MANDATORY, NOT RECOMMENDED, or OPTIONAL.

-- MANDATORY indicates that the profile is mandatory to implement (MTI) for manifest authors.
+- MANDATORY indicates that the profile is mandatory to implement for manifest authors.
 - NOT RECOMMENDED means that the profile should generally be avoided in new implementations.
-- OPTIONAL suggests that support for the profile is permitted but not required; it is not part of the MTI set.
+- OPTIONAL suggests that support for the profile is permitted but not required.

 Adding new profiles or updating the status of existing profiles requires Standards Action.

 As time progresses, algorithm profiles may loose their MANDATORY status.
 Then, their status will become either OPTIONAL or NOT RECOMMENDED for new implementations.
-However, as it may be impossible to update the SUIT manifest processor in the field, support for all relevant algorithms will almost always be required by authoring tools.
+Since it may be impossible to update certain parts of the IoT device firmware in the field, such as first stage bootloaders, support for all relevant algorithms will almost always be required by authoring tools.

 --- back

 # Full CDDL {#full-cddl}

 The following CDDL creates a subset of COSE for use with SUIT.
 Both tagged and untagged messages are defined.
 SUIT only uses tagged COSE messages, but untagged messages are also defined for use in protocols that share a ciphersuite with SUIT.

 To be valid, the following CDDL MUST have the COSE CDDL appended to it.
 The COSE CDDL can be obtained by following the directions in {{-cose, Section 1.4}}.

 ~~~ CDDL
 {::include-fold draft-ietf-suit-mti.cddl}